Shanbashir1/workhardgym/README.md

 + **CSS** used to create the design and style feature to make the web page colourful and eye cathching for the user.
 The CSS was used in conjuction with the HTML structure.
 + **GITHUB** was used to create, host and deploy the web design on to the platform.
 The benefit of **github** was to create repositories, branches, commits, and pull requests.
 Github was also a great way to share your design to mentors and other colleagues and tutors to help view your code and seek further input and support.
 + **GITPOD** Gitpod allows you to define your project's configuration in code so you can launch a prebuilt development environment with one click.(_Source Google_) Gitpod was used to code all my **HTML and CSS** coding.
++ **Font Awesome** Font Awesome was used to select icons to make the images relate to the headers.
+Font awesome added a attractive image to my page.
++ **Balsamiq**
+This was used to create the wireframes during the design phase of the project, initally my design was made on a notepad, until balsamiq was mentioned for use.
++ **Google Fonts** -
+This app was used to select the LATO and PT Serif fonts, however mid way into the project i decided to use Arial and Sans Serif though out the project.
++ **Am I Responsive**
+This was used in order to see responsive design throughout the process and view different responsive designs.

 ## Testing
 + **Lighthouse Test**